vania020/wro2025-robotek/README.md

 ### **How It Works: LiDAR + Control Loop**

 The LiDAR sensor scans the surrounding environment in real time, detecting obstacles and measuring the distances around the car.
-From these scans, two zones are analyzed, one on the **left** and one on the **right** — to extract D₁ and D₂.
+From these scans, two zones are analyzed, one on the **left** and one on the **right** to extract D₁ and D₂.

 These values are sent to the **AckerLidarNode**, the main control node in charge of:
 - Reading and processing LiDAR data
 - Computing the distance difference `error = D₁ - D₂`
 - Sending control signals to the **steering** and **motor** nodes

-The logic is simple but continuous:
+The logic is the following:
 1. If **D₁ > D₂**, the car is too close to the right wall → it turns slightly **left**.
 2. If **D₁ < D₂**, the car is too close to the left wall → it turns slightly **right**.
 3. If **D₁ = D₂**, the car is centered → it continues straight.